-Organisation: KIT Department of Civil Engineering, Geo and Environmental Sciences

-Part of: M-BGU-103422 - Basics of Estimation Theory and its Application in Geoscience Remote Sensing

-Type Credits Grading scale pass/fail Recurrence Each winter term 3
+Responsible: Hendrik Andersen Prof. Dr. Jan Cermak Organisation: KIT Department of Civil Engineering, Geo and Environmental Sciences Part of: M-BGU-103422 - Basics of Estimation Theory and its Application in Geoscience Remote Sensing ype d coursework Credits 2 Grading scale pass/fail Recurrence Each winter term Version 4 Exams WT 23/24 8297106633 Data Analys is in Geosci ence Remote Sens ing Projects, Prerequi site Ande rsen

-Exams WT 22/23 8297106633 Data Analysis in Geoscience Remote Sensing Projects, Prerequisite Andersen ST 2023 8297106633 Data Analysis in Geoscience Remote Sensing Projects, Prerequisite Cermak, Andersen

-The assessment consists of a coursework according § 4 para.
+Competence Certificate The assessment consists of a coursework according § 4 para.
 3 SPO M.Sc.
-Geodäsie und Geoinformatik based on successful elaboration of excercices and on data analysis of a geoscientific question and written report of about 8 pages of the results.
-The detailled conditions will be announced in the lecture.
+Geodäsie und Geoinformatik based on a successful data analysis to address a geoscientific question.
+The analysis and the discussion of the results are submitted in a Jupyter Notebook.
+The detailed conditions will be announced in the lecture.